Chief Financial Officer

 Contracts and Grants

 The Contracts and Grants office works with Tribal departments to apply for and manage substantial funding from federal, state, and private granting agencies.
-Funding from Public Law 93-638 contracts and grants from other agencies is devoted to Tribal Self-Determination, assuring the Tribe directs, plans and administers its own federally-funded programs for education, social services, agriculture, environmental protection, health and wellness, law enforcement, construction projects, tribal court, water resources, disaster preparedness, museum assistance, and pass-through funding to Southern Ute Community Action Program (SUCAP).
+Funding from Public Law 93-638 contracts and grants from other agencies is devoted to Tribal Self-Determination, assuring the Tribe directs, plans and administers its own federally-funded programs for education, social services, agriculture, environmental protection, health and wellness, law enforcement, construction projects, tribal court, water resources, disaster preparedness, and museum assistance.

 The Contracts and Grants office is also responsible for ensuring that funding received is spent in accordance with the many federal and state regulations and private organizational requirements.
 Compliance with these requirements is as important as obtaining the funding.